How to swing hybrid golf clubs: Tips from David Howell

 A hybrid is one of the most versatile clubs a golfer can have in their bag, no matter the level they play at.
 It’s for this reason that some of the best players in the world have them on rotation, ready to be put into play depending on the specific course requirements of the latest tour stop.

 In particular, the best hybrid golf clubs are great for long par-3s and approach shots as they’re designed to help you hit the ball high, straight, and land it softly onto the green.

 But how do you get the most from them?
 Five-time European Tour winner David Howell has some tips…

 Basic hybrid shots

 Don’t complicate things.
 One of the big traps you need to avoid is getting the ball too far forward in your stance, as if you were hitting a 3-wood.
-With a fairway wood, you need a sweeping strike to get the ball up and into the air, and that’s why we set the ball forward in the stance.
+With a hybrid, the ball should be just ahead of centre.
+From there, just make a normal swing and you should find the consistent strike you’re looking for.

 Similar to when playing from the rough, this will help you hit down on the ball, delofting the club a little through impact for a lower ball flight.

 With these two small tips on how to swing hybrid clubs, you can bring the flight down by some 10 to 15 feet, while still retaining plenty of power.
 It’ll require some practise but the end result will be a much more penetrating shot which is ideal for windy conditions.